Custom systems

 What it's for

-Build the machinery after the diagnosis is already clear
+Build the buyer path or operating layer after the diagnosis is clear

-Custom Systems packages capture, agent workflows, runtime, and operator outputs into one scoped operating layer.
+Custom Systems packages capture, routing, handoff, AI workflows, runtime, dashboards, and operator outputs into one scoped build.

 What you receive